davidstavin/osticket-prereqs/README.md

 After deployment, navigate to the VM dashboard within Azure and copy the Public IP of the new VM `CTRL + C`
 <img width="7680" height="1698" alt="osTicket_grab-ip" src="https://github.com/user-attachments/assets/679a8073-1a19-479e-adf5-b8c81ffcfe0a" />

-Using the Windows Start Menu search for `Remote Desktop Connection` or `RDC` and paste the VM's IP Address `CTRL + V`
+Using the Windows Start Menu search for `Remote Desktop Connection` and paste the VM's IP Address `CTRL + V`
 <img width="805" height="472" alt="osTicket-rdc-anno" src="https://github.com/user-attachments/assets/c17ca01c-38be-48fb-bab9-794995849124" />

 Then sign into the VM with the security credentials submitted during creation